 - Weathering steels that create a superficial and permanent layer of rust that protects the steel.

-- Low-alloy steel that contains chromium and molybdenum for pipes and valves used for hot steam.
+- Steel that contains chromium and molybdenum for pipes and valves used for hot steam.

-- Low-alloy steel that contains nickel for tanks that hold materials at freezing temperatures.
+- Steel that contains nickel for tanks that hold materials at freezing temperatures.

 - Identification kits are costly but give guaranteed results.

 How to identify stainless steel